 On April 1, 2022, we entered into a loan and security agreement (the "Hercules Loan and Security Agreement") among the Company, certain of our subsidiaries from time to time party thereto (together with the Company, collectively, the "Borrower"), Hercules Capital, Inc. ("Hercules") and certain other lenders party thereto (the "Lenders").
-Under the Hercules Loan and Security Agreement, the Lenders provided us with access to a term loan with an aggregate principal amount of up to \$75.0 million, in four tranches (collectively the "Term Loan"), consisting of: (1) an initial tranche of \$25.0 million, which was available through June 15, 2023; (2) a second tranche of \$10.0 million, subject to the achievement of certain regulatory milestones, which was available through June 15, 2023; (3) a third tranche of \$15.0 million, subject to the achievement of certain regulatory milestones, which was available through March 15, 2024; and (4) a fourth tranche of \$25.0 million, subject to approval by the Lenders' investment committee(s), available through December 15, 2024.
-The milestone related to the third tranche was not achieved prior to amendment of the Hercules Loan and Security Agreement in August 2023.
-The first and second tranches of \$25.0 million and \$10.0 million, respectively, were available to us through June 15, 2023.
-Upon signing we drew an initial principal amount of \$5.0 million.
+Under the Hercules Loan and Security Agreement, the Lenders provided us with access to a term loan with an aggregate principal amount of up to \$75.0 million, in four tranches (collectively the "Term Loan"), including an initial tranche of \$25.0 million, which was available through June 15, 2023.

-Per the terms of the Hercules Loan and Security Agreement, we were originally obligated to make interest-only payments through April 1, 2024.
-However, upon the achievement of a development milestone in August 2022, the interest-only period was extended to October 1, 2024.
-If additional development milestones were met, the interest-only period would be further extended to April 1, 2025 pursuant to a second extension.
+Per the terms of the Hercules Loan and Security Agreement, we were originally obligated to make interest-only payments through April 1, 2024, which was extended to October 1, 2024 upon the achievement of a development milestone in August 2022.
 We were required to repay the Term Loan amount in equal monthly installments of the principal amount and interest between the end of the interest-only period and the maturity date of October 1, 2026.
 In addition, we were required to pay an end-of-term fee equal to 6% of the principal amount of funded Term Loan Advances (as defined in the Hercules Loan and Security Agreement) at maturity, which were being accreted as additional interest expense over the term of the loan.